Measuring and Mitigating Gender Bias in Embedding Models

 Policy gap

 Current AI regulation primarily targets generative models like ChatGPT.
-This traditional approach, while important, misses the challenges that embedding models bring.
+This approach, while important, misses the challenges that embedding models bring.
 Their biases don't manifest as obviously discriminatory outputs, but rather as subtle mathematical patterns that shape how AI systems interpret human concepts and relationships.

 What makes this particularly challenging is that these biases don't just affect individual decisions, they create systematic patterns of bias that ripple through multiple systems and applications.
 When a biased embedding model is used across hundreds of different AI applications, its effects could compound and amplify.